AstraLuma/qwertyuiop.ninja/_drafts/klipper.md

 title: Ender 3 S1 and Klipper
 ---

-Earlier this year, MicroCenter had a sale on the Ender 3 S1.
+Some time last year, MicroCenter had a sale on the Ender 3 S1.
 My girlfriend with a chronic 3D printing condition said that it was a decent printer for the price bracket.[^1] So I picked one up.
 It's proven to be helpful in many ways, and has enabled projects that would have previously involved road trips--I love visiting my girlfriend, but spending 4 hours driving every time I want to 3D print something is not how I want to spend my life.

 As an example, the first major non-printer project I did successfully on this printer was a shield project for the lightsaber class I teach.
 I was able to design and print shield handle brackets on my own.[^2] Even being able to print prototypes and test fits is a big help.